atewari-bot/driving-coupon/README.md

 ### Missing data handling

+* <b><i>car</i></b> column:
-* <b><i>car</i></b> column: More than 99% of values are missing.
+  * More than 99% of values are missing.
-  ** Car column have more than 99% of values missing.
+  * Car column have more than 99% of values missing.
 The type of vehicle should not affect coupon acceptance.
 We could drop the car column or fill it with a value 'car'.
 I would drop the column as this column is agnostic of coupon acceptance with 99% missing values.
-* <b><i>Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, Restaurant20To50</i></b> columns: Missing values in the range of 1% to 2%.
+* <b><i>Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, Restaurant20To50</i></b> columns:
+  * Missing values in the range of 1% to 2%.
-  ** We replaced null values with mode of the column
+  * We replaced null values with mode of the column.

 ### Fix column name
 * <b><i>passanger</i><b> column: Fixed typo of column name to correct spelling <i>passenger</i>